gsavio/users-api-example/readme.md

 $ docker-compose up -d
 ```

-If you want to use docker, configure the .env file according to `docker-compose` or vice versa.
+If you want to use docker, configure the .env file according to `docker-compose` or copy the `.env-docker.example` file and rename to `.env`.

----
+# API usage

 ## Show all users